 This goes without saying, but how many empty blocks of land do you drive past in any suburb in major cities?
 This might not be as much of an issue in rural areas, but land is pretty limited in most established areas, so you might have to take what you can get.

 The alternative is to knock down an existing property or look further out if you can't find one in a good area, but neither of these might be preferable to you.
-So you have to look hard to find a vacant block in a desirable area.
+In areas close to the city, council permits can be onerous, and you’ll also have to deal with ‘heritage listed’ or ‘special interest’ properties that you may not be permitted to knock down.
+So you will probably have to look hard to find a vacant block in a desirable area.

 In newly-established areas, there's always the chance a big apartment block could go up in front of yours, blocking its view and lowering its price.
 Or maybe some undesirable businesses open nearby, or a bunch of the new neighbours start defaulting on their mortgages.